activcam/ActivCam/README.md

 # ActivCam for Motion

 [Motion](https://motion-project.github.io), a software motion detector, is a free software CCTV software application developed for Linux.
-ActivCam is an Android app for Motion.
-Get ActivCam from [Google Playstore](https://play.google.com/store/apps/details?id=de.avtivcam).
+ActivCam is an Android app for both, [Motion](https://motion-project.github.io) and [ActivMotion](https://esp8266.activcam.de).

+Get the ActivCam app from the [Google Playstore](https://play.google.com/store/apps/details?id=de.avtivcam).

 **made for 16:9 aspect ratio (HD camera and android device)**